nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * We can match buyers with other less strict conditions as well.
 * For example, we can match buyers and sellers with only match:
-    - HouseTypes only (example: `COLONIAL`, Since buyers may be looking only for a specific HouseType, regardless of Location)
+    - HouseTypes only (example: `COLONIA`, Since buyers may be looking only for a specific HouseType, regardless of Location)
     - Location only (example: `Toa Payoh`, Since some buyers may like to buy a Property at a specific area, regardless of other conditions)
     - PriceRange only (Since buyers may just be looking for properties in their buy range)